 All types of fluorescent proteins including many photo-activatable and photo-convertible are used.
 We have a large library of fluorescent proteins (more than 150) available for our users via the BIOSS toolbox and we perform test experiments with these constructs before giving them out to our customers.

 Huygens Core server (HRM) for deconvolution (256 GB RAM, 2 CPUs, 28 cores, 24 GB GPU VRAM, 6 GB SSD RAID 5, 28 TB storage RAID 5) can be accessed by http://rod.lic.zbsa.privat/hrm (only accessible within the network of Freiburg University), Licenses available: deconvolution for confocal, multiphoton, spinning disk, STED, light-sheet, widefield, Airyscan (ZEISS), colocalization analysis, light-sheet fusion, object stabilizer, timeseries.
-See our manual section for detailed instructions on how to use the Huygens server.
+See our manual sectionfor detailed instructions on how to use the Huygens server.

-Specialized high-speed large capacity data storage of 60 TB and retrieval solution (SAN) in the ZBSA
+Specialized high-speed large capacity data storage of 60 TB and retrieval solution (SAN) for common storage.

-Special FTP Server to send large amounts of data (for more information on our FTP server contact the LIC team email@example.com) ask for the FTP manual.
+FTP Server to send large amounts of data (for more information on our FTP server contact the LIC team (email@example.com) ask for the FTP manual.

 all but 011